yuhaoz2/yuhaoz2.github.io/content/authors/admin/_index.md

     date_start: 2016-07-01
     date_end: 2016-08-31
     summary: |
+      Human kinetic energy harvesting:
-      - Worked on harvesting kinetic energy from human motion and vibrations under the supervision of Prof. Wei-Hsin Liao.
+      - Designed a frameork to collect kinetic energy from human motion and vibrations under the supervision of Prof. Wei-Hsin Liao.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`